Yet another Improvement of Plantard Arithmetic for Faster Kyber on Low-end 32-bit IoT Devices: Optimized Kyber Implementation on Cortex-M3 and RISC-V

-In addition to the memory optimized technique described above, we propose another approach to reduce the memory usage by using a better accumulation technique.
-Specifically, we focus on improving the accumulation technique used in the IND-CPA key generation protocol of Kyber, which utilizes a temporary 32-bit array with 256 entries to store the intermediate accumulation result.
-The development of this technique is based on the observation that in IND-CPA key generation protocol, the memory space reserved for temporary array and polynomial \textit{pkp} can be merged, where \textit{pkp} is a temporary polynomial in the key generation protocol.
+In addition to the memory optimized technique described above, we propose another approach to reduce the memory usage for the better accumulation technique used in the IND-CPA key generation protocol of Kyber, which utilizes a temporary 32-bit array with 256 entries to store the intermediate accumulation result of the vector inner product.
+We observe that in the IND-CPA key generation protocol, the memory space reserved for the 32-bit temporary array and polynomial \textit{pkp} can be merged, where \textit{pkp} is a temporary polynomial in the key generation protocol.
 We introduce a new data structure called \textit{poly\_double} that can hold 512 16-bit coefficients, which has the same memory footprint as the temporary 32-bit array.
 By leveraging data type conversion, we can re-purpose the memory allocated for the temporary array to store \textit{pkp}, reducing its memory usage by 0.5KiB in the key generation protocol.

 Together, these two memory optimizations improve the feasibility of the speed-version implementation on memory-constrained IoT devices significantly, such as the selected 16KiB SiFive board.
 Notably, while the second approach only applies to the KEM key generation protocol, the first technique can be applied to all three KEM protocols of Kyber.